-There may be one, two, or five valves located inside the lavatory cabinet according to your model length.
-If there are more than one, three of valves are used as the water heater by-pass system as explained above and are easily recognizable as they will be located next to the water heater.
+There may be one, two, or three valves located inside the lavatory cabinet according to your model length.
+If there are more than one, one of valves is used as the water heater by-pass system as explained above and is easily recognizable as it will be located on the back of the water heater.
 Another may be for the toilet shut off.
-The fifth valve is for the exterior water service.
+The third valve is for the exterior water service.
 Always check to see if the water supply has been cut to the exterior service before using the rest of the water system in freezing weather.